SystemsApproach/book/security/systems.rst

 Another interesting feature of the TLS protocol is the ability to resume a session.
-To understand the original motivation for this, it is helpful to understand how HTTP originally mades use of TCP connections.
+To understand the original motivation for this, it is helpful to understand how HTTP originally made use of TCP connections.
 (The details of HTTP are presented in the next chapter.)
 Each HTTP operation, such as getting a page from a server, required a new TCP connection to be opened.
 Retrieving a single page with a number of embedded graphical